 Can you dig it?
 At Katy’s new amusement park Dig World, the answer is an emphatic “Yes, yes, you can” -- well, almost at least.

-The construction-themed adventure park located next to Katy Mills Mall is still under construction itself.
-Park developers anticipate opening Dig World sometime in the coming months.
-Once open, the 3.5-acre establishment will offer the young and the young at heart (Yes, fellow adults, that means you) the opportunity to man powerful earth movers, including excavators and skid steers.
+The construction-themed adventure park located next to Katy Mills Mall is opening March 17.
+Dig World is a 3.5-acre establishment will offer the young and the young at heart (Yes, fellow adults, that means you) the opportunity to man powerful earth movers, including excavators and skid steers.

-In a release announcing the park’s imminent arrival, founders Jacob Robinson and Rick Bennett said they were thrilled to offer Houston-area families a rumbling-good time.
+In a release last year announcing the park’s arrival, founders Jacob Robinson and Rick Bennett said they were thrilled to offer Houston-area families a rumbling-good time.

 “We want to create memorable experiences for families that last a lifetime as well as educate the next generation about construction and all the possibilities that surround that industry,” said Robinson in a statement.